 Of woman born, raised by the internet, I’ve been oversharing online since MySpace was knee-high to LiveJournal.
 With a decade-long trail of e-debris behind me, this blog is an attempt to finally draw everything together in one place.
 A chronic keeper of private notebooks, I blog opinion pieces, reviews, and personal essays exploring literature, art, music, television, cinema, and performance.
-Some specific areas of interest are gender, sexuality, relationships, and the body, and representations of culture and technology.
+I’m currently undertaking a Master’s in twentieth century literature at Leeds University, writing on gender, sexuality, relationships, and the body, and representations of culture and technology.
 Publications are listed here.
-Some examples of my academic writing can be found here, and a small selection of my creative writing here.
+Some examples of my academic writing can be found here, and a selection of my creative writing here.

 You can read more about the blog’s name here.
 You can also find me on twitter, instagram, tumblr, and goodreads.
 I’m happy for anyone to contact me to discuss common interests, writing/editing gigs and collaborations, indecent proposals, etcetera.
 It’s definitely easiest to @ me, but I have also been known to respond to emails.